Kenwood NX720/NX820 & TK7360/TK8360

 Example with one radio remote controlled from one operator PC

-Example with two radios remote controlled from two operator PC´s.
+Example with two radios remote controlled from three operator PC´s

 Virtual Control Head Functions